EOCOnline/eoconline.github.io/calendar_readme.md

 - Multiple folders can be independently opened and closed as desired.

-- A 'quirk' of the current code, that I've left as a 'bonus feature', is that on initial selection, opened years also show mini-calendars.
+- A 'quirk' of the current code, that I've left as a 'bonus feature', is that on initial selection, opened years also show mini-calendar months.
 This doesn't happen once the 'Years + Months' view is chosen, but only for the 'Years + Months + Calendar' or 'All' views.